-In drug cases, law enforcement officers often search a person's home or vehicle before seizing controlled substances.
+In drug cases, law enforcement officers often search a person’s home or vehicle before seizing controlled substances.
 The criminal defense attorney will first determine if there are any grounds to file a motion to suppress the drugs or other evidence gathered during the search.
-The attorneys at Law Offices of Richard C. McConathy know how to use the mistakes made by law enforcement officers to help you resolve the case under the most favorable terms.
+The attorneys at the Law Offices of Richard C. McConathy know how to use the mistakes made by law enforcement officers to help you resolve the case under the most favorable terms.

 Drugs can be seized in a variety of circumstances including the execution of an arrest warrant or search warrant.
-The most common reason for a search in a drug case is becasue of a routine traffic stop.
+The most common reason for a search in a drug case is because of a routine traffic stop.
 No matter the circumstances, we can help you learn more about how to protect your rights in these cases.
-Our attorneys are particularly familiar with the tactics used by the Narcotics Detectives with the Tarrant County Sheriff's Office.
+Our attorneys are particularly familiar with the tactics used by the Narcotics Detectives with the Tarrant County Sheriff’s Office.

-If you are accused of a drug crime in Texas, then contact an experienced criminal defense attorney at Law Offices of Richard C. McConathy to discuss your case.
+If you are accused of a drug crime in Texas, then contact an experienced criminal defense attorney at the Law Offices of Richard C. McConathy to discuss your case.
 We can help you understand how problems with the way the drugs were seized can lead to the suppression of the evidence.
 Also, learn more about how local law enforcement officers use confidential informants and undercover sting operations to make a drug crime arrest.